Wendell Mottley: Politics

-As a member of the People's National Party, he was elected to the House of Representatives for the 4th Republication Parliament from 1992–1995.
-From 1992–1994, he was Minister of Finance.
+As a member of the People's National Movement, he was elected to the House of Representatives for the 4th Republican Parliament for Saint Ann's East, from 1992 to 1995.
+From 1992 to 1994, he was Minister of Finance.
 He was responsible for the flotation of the Trinidad and Tobago dollar.
-He also founded the Civilian Conservation Corps in Trinidad and Tobago.He was Minister of Tourism from 1994–1995.
+He also founded the Civilian Conservation Corps in Trinidad and Tobago.
+He was Minister of Tourism from 1994 to 1995.

 In the early 2000s, Mottley was the leader of the Citizens' Alliance, a dissolved minor political party in Trinidad and Tobago.
 His party received 5,955 votes (1%) and captured no seats in the 2002 general election.

-Career

-After Cambridge, Mottley worked in London, before returning to Trinidad and Tobago where he developed a career in housing development.
+After Cambridge, Mottley worked in London, before returning to Trinidad and Tobago, where he developed a career in housing development.
 In 1996, Mottley became an investment banker at Credit Suisse in New York, serving as managing director and senior advisor over the course of fifteen years.

-Mottley was a visiting fellow at the Center for Global Development, a United States-based think tank, where he contributed Trinidad and Tobago--industrial policy 1959–2008 : a Historical and Contemporary Analysis in 2008.
+Mottley was a visiting fellow at the Center for Global Development, a United States–based think tank, where he contributed Trinidad and Tobago--industrial policy 1959–2008 : a Historical and Contemporary Analysis in 2008.

 Later, he was chairman of the board of the Unit Trust Corporation, the Caribbean's largest mutual fund company.

-He serves on the board of the Pan-American Life Insurance Group from 2013 to his retirement in 2021.
-He had reached the board's mandatory retirement ago of eighty.
+He served on the board of the Pan-American Life Insurance Group from 2013 to his retirement in 2021, when he reached the board's mandatory retirement age of 80.